 Traditional outbound sales tactics rely on cold emails, voicemails and the same generic elevator pitch offering an enticing discount.
 Once this type of sales rep has a buyer on the phone, most of the effort is focused on qualifying the lead based on their budget size and their authority to make decisions on how to spend it.

-The problem with this traditional method of outbound selling is that modern buyers no longer rely on messages from sales representatives to learn about products and services.
-They are also not ready for a presentation at this early stage of their buyer’s journey.
-Instead, they’re looking more to have a productive two-way conversation with an expert who can help them find a solution to achieve their goal or solve the challenge they're experiencing.
+The problem with this traditional method of outbound selling is that modern buyers and decision stage decision makers no longer rely on messages from sales to learn about products and services.
+They are also not ready for a sales presentation at this early stage of their buyer’s journey.
+Instead, they’re looking more to have a productive two-way email list conversation with an expert who can help them find a solution to achieve their goal or solve the challenge they're experiencing.